Ethanjfriedman/Haunted-Mansion-React-/README.md

 - Add in music
 - Use Redux to manage state so that the browser's 'back' and 'forward' buttons work properly
 - Add in a backend to save your progress in the game
+- Add in React Native for mobile support